All you need to know about co-employment: Benefits, risks & strategies

 This might mean shared responsibilities for employment issues.

-For instance, the supplier may handle payroll and taxes for temporary workers, while the client manages their place of work, supervise workloads and handle on-site health and safety.
+For instance, the supplier may handle payroll and employment taxes for temporary workers while the client manages their place of work, supervises workloads, and handles on-site health and safety.

 Hence the term “co-employment”.